Rhabdomyolysis refers to the breakdown of striated muscle that is followed by leakage of the muscle protein myoglobin into the blood, leading to its

 • Cardiomyopathy and conduction defects may require early intervention, and cardiologists should evaluate affected patients.

 Toniolo and colleagues identified EMD (formerly called STA) as the gene on chromosome Xq28 mutated in X-linked Emery-Dreifuss muscular dystrophy (14).
 In 1999, Ketty Schwartz and collaborators demonstrated that mutations in LMNA on chromosome 1q21.3 cause autosomal dominant cases of Emery-Dreifuss muscular dystrophy (16).
 The protein products of these genes are localized to the nuclear envelope of virtually all somatic cells.
-Case reports have further implicated mutations in genes encoding other nuclear envelope proteins as causing Emery-Dreifuss-like phenotypes: mutations in SYNE1 and SYNE2 respectively encoding nesprin1 and nesprin2 (131; 28; 133), TMEM43 encoding LUMA (65), and TOR1AIP1 encoding lamina-associated polypeptide 1 (56), SUN1 and SUN2 (74).
-Mutations in FHL1 encoding four-and-a-half-LIM protein 1, a protein localized to the sarcolemma, sarcomere, and nucleus of muscle cells, have also been reported to cause Emery-Dreifuss muscular dystrophy (102; 52).
-Hence, although historically considered a specific disease, more recent advances in genetics have shown that Emery-Dreifuss muscular dystrophy is best considered a syndrome that can result from alterations in several different genes.
+Case reports have further implicated mutations in genes encoding other nuclear envelope proteins as causing Emery-Dreifuss-like phenotypes: mutations in SYNE1 and SYNE2 respectively encoding nesprin1 and nesprin2 (136; 28; 138), TMEM43 encoding LUMA (68), and TOR1AIP1 encoding lamina-associated polypeptide 1 (59), SUN1 and SUN2 (79).
+Hence, although historically considered a specific disease, more recent advances in genetics have shown that Emery-Dreifuss muscular dystrophy is best considered a syndrome that can result from alterations in several different genes encoding nuclear envelope proteins.

 Sudden death from cardiac arrhythmia and heart failure are the potentially lethal clinical manifestations of Emery-Dreifuss muscular dystrophy.
 The first problem is usually atrioventricular block that can progress to complete heart block.
 This is classically thought to occur prior to chamber enlargement.
 Other levels of the conduction system can also be affected, manifesting as sick sinus syndrome, bundle branch blocks, or atrial fibrillation.
 Arrhythmias, including atrial ectopy, atrial fibrillation, non-sustained ventricular tachycardia, and other ventricular arrhythmias, can also occur prior to or independent of chamber dilatation.
 Chamber enlargement and systolic dysfunction of one or both ventricles generally occurs later, which can lead to worsening ventricular arrhythmias and eventually heart failure.